osomike/databricks-mlops-init/README.md

 ### Secrets

-The workflow requires the following GitHub Secrets:
+The workflow requires the following GitHub Secrets, in an environment named `default`:

 - **`ADMIN_GITHUB_TOKEN`**: A GitHub token with admin access to the repositories, required for creating new repositories and setting secrets.
+For more details [check this section](#6-github-token-with-adequate-permissions)
 - **`DATABRICKS_STAGING_CLIENT_SECRET`**: The service principal client secret for authenticating with the staging databricks workspace.
 - **`DATABRICKS_PROD_CLIENT_SECRET`**: The service principal client secret for authenticating with the production databricks workspace.
 - **`DATABRICKS_TOKEN`**: Used to initialize the databricks mlops bundle, can be any authentication token for any workspace.

 ### Environment Variables

-The following environment variables must be set at the organization or repository level (`Organization Settings > Secrets and Variables > Variables`):
+The following environment variables must be set at the organization (`Organization Settings > Secrets and Variables > Variables`) or repository level, in an environment named `default`:

 - **`DATABRICKS_CICD_PLATFORM`**: The platform used for CI/CD (e.g., `github_actions`).
 - **`DATABRICKS_CLOUD`**: The cloud provider hosting Databricks (e.g., `azure`).